Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Sugcha statues, that cause psychic damage when broken.
 * Pressurized glamorous toxin behind breakable glass that spreads through the room.
 * Turn anisychia into an anxiety-flavoured encounter, reflavour Oracles.
+* A rooftop level with walking on walls.

 **Lore & Writing**